alzmcr/allstate/README.md

-### Allstate Purchase Prediction Challenge
+## Allstate Purchase Prediction Challenge
-#### 2nd place - Alessandro's code only
 ====

 ### Requirements
-Python 2.7.5 with Scikit-Learn 0.14a1, Numpy 1.8, Pandas 0.12
+Python 2.7.5 with Scikit-Learn 0.14a1, Numpy 1.8, Pandas 0.12<br>

-Windows 8, Intel i5-3230M @ 2.60Ghz, 16GB RAM
+Windows 8, Intel i5-3230M @ 2.60Ghz, 16GB RAM<br>

-Developed on a HP Envy 17 j100tx laptop
+Developed on a HP Envy 17 j100tx laptop<br>

 ### How to generate the solution
-Type "python majorityvote_modelselection.py" in Python shell or

-easily double click on Windows.
-Watch out on memory usage, even

-though "should" be configured not to exceed 8 GB with the
+Type "python majorityvote_modelselection.py" in Python shell or easily double click on Windows.
+Watch out on memory usage, even though "should" be configured not to exceed 8 GB with the default settings.

-default settings.

 ### Comments